gramaziokohler/radii_docs/docs/index.rst

 .. topic::  What is RADii ?

-      RADii was created to easily access 3D models through different devices.
+      RADii was created to easily access 3D models with different devices.
 Paired with a CAD plugin it creates a powerful real time connection to collaboratively develop 3d Models and discuss them in a VR environment.

 ..   `RADii <https://RADii.info/>`_ is a cloud platform that allows you to publish 3D Models for sharing, exploration and collaboration.
 RADii consists of **two parts**: